telerik/blazor-docs/components/chip/appearance.md

 slug: chip-appearance
 tags: telerik,blazor,chip,appearance
 published: True
-position: 35
+position: 10
 ---

-# Chip Settings
+# Chip Appearance

 You can control the appearance of the Chip by using the following parameters: